 There are no existing solution approaches to MTR and only a couple of publications on TnR (see literature analysis).
-To the best of our knowledge, Boysen et al. [2018] and Ostermeier et al. [2021] provide the currently most developed approaches in this research area.
+To the best of our knowledge, Boysen et al. (2018) and Ostermeier et al. (2021) provide the currently most developed approaches in this research area.
 As we provide a generalization of the problem, we will use a special case of our problem that is equivalent to the problems in the benchmark.
-We compare our MTR heuristic to the LS approach by Ostermeier et al. [2021], as the authors study the TnR concept a with total cost objective, i.e., without the possibility of truck deliveries.
-Their numerical studies show that their LS approach outperforms the approach by Boysen et al. [2018] in finding cost-optimal tours.
+We compare our MTR heuristic to the LS approach by Ostermeier et al. (2021), as the authors study the TnR concept with a total cost objective, i.e., without the possibility of truck deliveries.
+Their numerical studies show that their LS approach outperforms the approach by Boysen et al. (2018) in finding cost-optimal tours.
 However, due to its structure, the LS is not suitable for incorporating truck deliveries and all customers must be visited by robot.
 We consequently apply our MTR heuristic to solve both instances without truck deliveries and additionally instances with the restriction of 12% truck deliveries required.
-In the special case of our setting without truck deliveries, the problem is identical to the one solved by Ostermeier et al. [2021].
+In the special case of our setting without truck deliveries, the problem is identical to the one solved by Ostermeier et al. (2021).
 The MTR heuristic reaches a solution quality differing only 0.3 to 2.0% from the LS in these cases.
-The computation times for different problem sizes are shown in Figure 6.
+The computation times for different problem sizes are shown in Fig. 7.
 The scenario with 12% truck deliveries is labeled 'MTR 0.12' and the one without truck deliveries 'MTR 0.0'.
-We see that the MTR approach outperforms the LS when only robot deliveries are required, reducing the computation time by up to 94% (25 customers).
+We see that the MTR approach outperforms the LS when only robot deliveries are required, reducing the computation time by 37 to 94% (for 100 and 25 customers respectively).
 This shows that despite the focus of our MTR approach on a mixed delivery structure, it works efficiently and effectively for a related problem without direct truck deliveries.
 When truck deliveries are required, the computation effort increases, but remains at a level acceptable for an application in practice.
+The reason for the increase is the strong impact of truck deliveries on costs and the resulting longer search for better alternatives.
+A premature truck delivery on the route forces the truck to wait until the delivery time window starts.
+This causes additional costs and potential delays at later stops.
+A late truck delivery, on the other hand, causes delay costs at the respective customer.
+Robot deliveries are more flexible as they can be started at different stops of a truck tour such that small changes to a given tour often show a minor impact on robot schedule and delay costs.

-Figure 6: Comparison of our MTR approach to the benchmark (i.e., LS approach by Ostermeier et al. [2021]) for a share of 0% and 12% of truck deliveries
+Fig. 7.
+Comparison of our MTR approach to the benchmark (i.e., LS approach by Ostermeier et al., 2021) for a share of 0% and 12% of truck deliveries.